SteelCompendium/data-md-dse/Bestiary/Monsters/Lizardfolks/Features/Lizardfolk Malice.md

           ended by a saving throw.
 While adjacent to the pit, any creature who can burrow or who has the Nature skill can make a **Might test** or a **Reason test** to drain it.
-        t1: The creature falls into the pit and is knocked prone.
+        tier1: The creature falls into the pit and is knocked prone.
-        t2: The creature fails to empty the pit.
+        tier2: The creature fails to empty the pit.
-        t3: The pit empties of water.
+        tier3: The pit empties of water.
+  - type: feature
+    feature_type: trait
-  - name: Flood the Shores
+    name: Flood the Shores
     icon: 🌀
     cost: 7 Malice
     effects: